The-Microservice-Dungeon/map/README.md

 - Run `bundle install` to install all dependencies
 - Start your postgresql service
 - Run `rails db:setup` to setup the postgresql database
+- Run `rails db:migrate` to run all database migrations
 - Run `rails s` to start the server

 ## Running tests